UnwarySage/unwarysage.github.io/content/md/posts/2021-05-14-anouncing-scurvy.md

 Things I could definitely improve would include:

 * Accessibility.
 I need to read more deeply about this, but I consider it to be a glaring omission.
-Once I know mroe, I will be returning to fix its absence.
+Once I know more, I will be returning to fix its absence.
 * Re-do the CSS, rolling my own for more control and learning.
 Consider using purge-css or bulma's own "require what you need only" tools to cut down the page size even more.
 * Add a printable version button, and/or one that exports to a copy pastable text format for ease.
 * Make sure that Scurvy writes to the browser history, so that you can use the browser back button to re-find that amazing character.